Student Health Services

 When the SHC is closed, students with emergent health needs should contact 911.
 If the issue is not life threatening, questions should be directed to Residence Life Staff (RA, RD) who have a list of contacts that can be used if needed to assist in decision making.

 Houghton College requires that all students taking at least 12 hours of credit provide proof of health insurance coverage.
 The college makes a reasonably priced, limited benefit Accident and Illness Policy available to students who do not have insurance coverage otherwise.
-The college operates under an “opt out” policy, meaning that students will be automatically enrolled in the college negotiated plan (and the charge for such will be applied to their student account) unless they submit a waiver providing information regarding alternate insurance coverage.
+The college program operates under an “opt out” policy, meaning that students will be automatically enrolled in the college negotiated plan (and the charge for such will be applied to their student account) unless they submit a waiver providing information regarding alternate insurance coverage.
 Because a person’s insurance coverage may change periodically, a waiver must be submitted each year before matriculation can occur.
 The college accident insurance is mandatory for all intercollegiate athletes and is an option for all other students.
 The Health Center staff is available to answer questions and to assist in the filing of claims if needed.

 If a student has a medical condition (physical or psychological) that interferes with that student’s ability to perform academically, or if that student’s behavior/condition is such that other students are being hindered in their academic/living environment, a medical leave from the college may be granted.
 Such leave is granted by the dean of students.
 This is not a disciplinary action, and students given medical leave are encouraged to return to the college to continue their studies as soon as they are able to do so.
 An evaluation may be required to ascertain whether the behaviors/conditions that warranted the granting of the leave have been sufficiently addressed.